cathydutton/cathydutton.github.io/_posts/2016-06-03-things-I-learned-at-Manchesters-UpFront-conference-2016.md

 > "The best way to reach new customers is through the open web" - Jason Karaian.

-Emerging technologies and browser enhancements will also help to keep the web alive...
+There are numerous emerging technologies and browser enhancements that can help to keep the web alive and thriving...

 * _Offline capabilities_ - HTML5 introduced a number of features to make the offline web a reality including application cache, localStorage and web SQL & indexed database.